 Electronic document distribution presents many advantages over traditional paper documents, but there is still the risk of occasional deliverability failures.
 Thankfully, if documents are set up to be tracked, documents can be automatically resent when deliverability is in question.
 Better still, when electronic delivery fails after multiple attempts (perhaps due to an incorrect email address), a paper document can be automatically printed and sent in place of the electronic version.

 Where deliverability issues are identified, even when automatic resends and paper documents are sent, alerts can automatically be raised to alert the business to potential problems.
 This brings attention to bear, perhaps in the form of a follow-up call, in a timely manner, ensuring maximum deliverability.

 Making best practice a reality

 Some of the most frequently asked questions about document distribution may be answered above, but we dive deeper into this fast-evolving field in our Document Distribution Best Practice and Future-Proofing white paper.
-You’ll also find a discussion of how document distribution is used to create competitive advantage in the accompanying Creating Competitive Advantage from Document Distribution white paper.

 Taking the necessary steps to modernize document distribution practices requires careful planning and support from within the business.
 Corcentric has over a decade of assisting businesses with this process, from start to finish, so get in touch and we’ll help you make this a success.